Client Credentials exchange

 This document is part of the adoption guide for OIDC-conformant authentication.
 If you haven't already, we strongly suggest reading the introduction before reading this document.

-The Client Credentials exchange allows clients to authenticate as themselves (i.e. not on behalf of any user) to programmatically and securely obtain access to an API.
+The Client Credentials exchange allows clients to authenticate as themselves (that is, not on behalf of any user) to programmatically and securely obtain access to an API.

 This exchange does not exist in the legacy pipeline, but the Resource Owner Password Credentials exchange can be used to simulate it by creating a "service user".